What is S.O.A.P?

 Apply God’s Word to your life in a practical way.
 This is the part where you personalize your study of Scripture.
 As you read over the text, how does it apply to you?
 Is there a specific action you need to take or a confession you need to make?

-If it’s an action, try to make it SMART: specific, measurable, attainable, realistic, and time-bound.
+If it is an action, try to make it SMART: (specific, measurable, attainable, realistic, and time-bound).

 P – Prayer

 Respond to God’s Word with your own words.
-Accumulating head knowledge about God is of little use; it’s heart transformation He’s after, and that’s only possible through the work of the Holy Spirit.
+Accumulating head knowledge about God is of little use- it is heart transformation that He is after, and that is only possible through the work of the Holy Spirit.

 Pray that the seed (the Scripture you just studied) falls on good soil in your heart so that it will take root and produce fruit.
 Praise God for His attributes revealed in the passage.
 Confess any sin that has come to light during this time of studying.